 Disney Wish

-The Triton Class is currently the cruise line's largest class of ships.
-Right now, there is only one operational ship in this class: Disney Wish.
-Disney plans to add two more Triton Class ships to their fleet by the end of 2025.
+The Wish Class is currently the cruise line's largest class of ships.
+Right now, there are two operational ships in this class: Disney Wish and Disney Treasure.
+Disney plans to add another Wish Class ship to their fleet by the end of 2025.

 At 144,000 gross registered tons with a passenger capacity of about 4,000, Disney Wish is not a small ship by any means; however, she certainly is not the largest at sea, either.